 Overclocking Laptop CPU

 There are many things on your laptop and you can tweak these to get the desired performance.
 There is no single setting that you can use to overclock each.
-In fact, each requires a different method.
+Each requires a different method.
 We have thoroughly tested different methods for the overclocking laptop processor.
-However, we are providing you some really best and easy to use methods of overclocking.
+However, we are providing you some best and easy-to-use methods of overclocking.

 [Method # 1] How to Overclock Laptop CPU from BIOS?

 Overclocking the processor through BIOS is probably one of the easiest ways that we’ve found so far but you need to be careful while doing this.
 Some HP or dell laptops simply don’t allow you to work with these settings to protect the hardware.
 In this case, this method will not work and you’ll need to work with other methods.
 However, if your laptop permits this then you’re good to go with this.

 Here are a few steps to do this:

 You can’t overclock every processor.
 So, first, you need to find out if your processor supports overclocking or not.
 AMD processors fully support overclocking while there are only a few Intel CPUs that can be overclocked.
 So, if you are using Intel K-series or X-series CPU then you can easily overclock it but with other series, it’s a big drawback.
 The next thing you’ll need to know is to find out the maximum recommended limits.

 So, if you have an Intel processor then you need to do some research on the Internet to find out overclock limits to be on the safe side.
 However, we are providing you these limits for some popular processors:

 Step 2).
 Open BIOS Configuration of Your Laptop

 Boot your machine and run the BIOS setup.
 To open the BIOS setup, you’ll need to press a key or two right at the boot time.
 Commonly F2, F10, F3, F5, and Esc keys are used in most computers.
 So, you can try these out but if none of these works go to the manufacturer’s website to find the right key.